triceharvey/CYB333Project/Automated-HL7-Security-Integrity-Checks/README.md

 Project structure created and initial script scaffolding added.
 Next steps include linking scripts into a Mirth Connect channel and testing integrity logic.

+## Final Submission Note
+This repository reflects the final state of the CYB 333 project, including validated HL7 message testing and exported Mirth channel configuration.